Freaku17/BombSquad-Mods-byFreaku/README.md

    * Memory Game

 * Utilities: 4
+   * Floater
-   * Floater: `Type /floater in-game to use`
+      * Type /floater in-game to use
+   * IconsKeyboard
-   * IconsKeyboard: `Enable "Always Use Internal Keyboard" in settings/advanced and double-tap space`
+      * Enable "Always Use Internal Keyboard" in settings/advanced and double-tap space
+   * Terminal
-   * Terminal: `Shows error of the mod you're working on (read instructions in-file)`
+      * Shows error of the mod you're working on (read instructions in-file)
+   * TowerD-Unlocked
-   * TowerD-Unlocked: `Unlocks TowerD map to use in Teams/FFA`
+      * Unlocks TowerD map to use in Teams/FFA

-### All Gamemodes are supported on servers!